 Hofner is a reliable name, and their Shorty has been a favorite of guitarists looking for a portable electric guitar they can travel with.
 It has a full-scale-length familiarity combined with a tiny body to make a unique playing experience.

 The humbucker pickups are sensitive enough to blast out your favorite tunes.
 At the same time, you will feel immediately at home with the classic rosewood and maple combination of the fingerboard and neck.
 You can adjust the tone, and traveling with an electric guitar is a bit less nerve-wracking than traveling with something like the Baby Taylor.

 - Limited tonally

 This quirky guitar comes with ample charm.
 Steinberger Spirit GT-Pro Deluxe is an electric travel guitar with a maple neck and body.
 It has a rosewood fingerboard and a scale length of 25.5.’
 The guitar comes with a headless design that makes a bold statement.

 The Spirit GT-Pro has a scale length of 25.5″.
 It is also tough to find neck-thru bodies at this cost, which makes it one of the best travel guitars for picky players.

 Cons of Steinberger Spirit GT-Pro Deluxe

 - The fold-out leg rest is very flimsy

-The guitar is so much lighter and shorter than a usual guitar which makes it the first choice for travelers.
-It weighs only 5lbs and you may need some time to get used to it visually but when you put it to use, it will provide the same experience as any other guitar.
-It has the same tone versatility and scale length as any other popular guitars.
+The guitar is much lighter and shorter than usual, making it a good choice for travelers.
+It weighs only 5 lbs, and you may need some time to get used to it visually, but when you put it to use, it will provide the same experience as any other guitar.
+It has the same tone, versatility, and scale length as other popular guitars.